 For individual beings, time is measured in terms of their breaths; in Sanskrit, it is called Pranas.
 When it comes to time as a whole and not per individual experience, it is measured as the rate at which Agni (fire) is combusting everything in Creation.
 This might sound unacceptable, so let us try to understand this.
 Agni is in everything – it is burning in the Sun, it is burning in the Earth’s core, it is burning and digesting food in our stomach, it is the very Tejas that gives birth to beings, it burns the crops, and it is what cooks our food.
 Every cell in our body has Agni.
 People asked Buddha after his Nirvana state, “how does Creation look to you?”
 He said, “everything and anything is burning, some fast and some slow”.
 Anything and everything is combusting, that is why scientists say we are all carbon-based life-forms, meaning our end product is always carbon.
 Hence the artifact dating method is called carbon dating.
 This is why Shiva has bhasma (carbon) on his forehead and His third eye is called Agni.
-Now compare this with Vedas and ask the question: “If human life is measured in Prana and cosmic time is in Agni, how is Rudra related?”
+Now compare this with the Vedas and ask the question: “If human life is measured in Prana and cosmic time is in Agni, how is Rudra related?”
 Brihadaranyaka Upanishad says Rudras are the 10 pranas and all Vedas say Agni is Rudra.
 As we have seen above, Rudra Himself is TIME and AGNI.

 Kalo Na Jaanaati tava jananam, Kalo Na Jaanaati tava samaapanam, Dhrishto maya tava ahaakaaraha Yogeshwara!
 Kaala Kaala!Isha Foundation